An Overview of the ARC 30 Day Inpatient Rehab

 Phase Three of 30 Day Inpatient Rehab Treatment

-In their own way, aftercare services are as important as primary care services.
+In their way, aftercare services are as important as primary care services.
 This transitional phase inevitably challenges the addict, which is not necessarily a negative phenomenon.
 It is, rather, a moment of experiential insight that will enable the addict to identify issues that remained elusive while in residential treatment.
-When a client is preparing to leave treatment the nature of the support they receive can alter the entire trajectory of their recovery.
-It is imperative that the support provided be as clinical and therapeutic as it is communal and social.
+When a client is preparing to leave treatment, the nature of the support they receive can alter the entire trajectory of their recovery.
+The support provided must be as clinical and therapeutic as it is communal and social.
 Individuals coming out of primary care are typically both fragile and frightened.
 They don’t have any knowledge of how their new lives will take shape.
-Assisting them to continue their growth, minus the structure of inpatient care is absolutely pivotal to long-term sobriety.
+Assisting them to continue their growth, minus the structure of inpatient care is pivotal to long-term sobriety.
 An alumni program helps in this regard.

 30 Day Treatment and Dual Diagnosis

-As stated previously, ARC’s primary, operative principle is to meet the client where they are at.
-From there we create a personalized treatment plan that will honor them as an individual.
+As stated previously, ARC’s primary operating principle is to meet the client where they are at.
+From there, we create a personalized treatment plan that will honor them as an individual.
 It will strive to do away with assumptions based upon conventional or standardized modes of clinical care.
 During and after the initial detox phase of treatment, our staff develops a comprehensive plan.
 This plan must successfully address the issues accompanying a dual diagnosis.
 They must work as one intervention, with each condition being part of a whole.

 Social Model Rehab

-Unique to ARC’s treatment strategies is utilizing the social aspects of inpatient rehab.
-Alcoholism is in part a disease of isolation.
+Unique to ARC’s treatment strategies, utilizing the social aspects of inpatient rehab.
+Alcoholism is, in part, a disease of isolation.
 The addict isolates themselves and also ends up isolating loved ones, friends, and family.
 The social component of addiction treatment is vitally important, without which treatment cannot occur.

 The group creates an environment in which a chemically dependent person learns to express feelings, process emotions, successfully resolve conflicts.
 They have to essentially learn to develop and maintain healthy relationships that will be crucial to their long-term recovery.
 If successful, the social element of ARC’s addiction treatment will act as a map of sorts.
 The addict will unconsciously carry this map into other aspects of their life.

-Clearly, no one therapeutic style works better than another but instead work as parts of a whole.
-Effective treatment always requires a certain amount of latitude and flexibility with regard to clinical protocols.
+No one therapeutic style works better than another but instead work as parts of a whole.
+Effective treatment always requires a certain amount of latitude and flexibility concerning clinical protocols.
 Some of the more common therapeutic styles employed by ARC’s therapists include:

 Holistic and Advanced Methods